denexapp/denexapp/README.md

 ### Hi there 👋

-I'm frontend developer.
+I'm a frontend developer.
 People on the internet call me denexapp.

 I write my code with **React** or **Node.js** and I use **TypeScript**.